opensearch-project/documentation-website/_ml-commons-plugin/api/profile.md

 Parameter | Data type | Description
 :--- | :--- | :---
 `model_id` | String | Returns runtime data for a specific model.
 You can provide multiple model IDs as comma-separated values to retrieve multiple model profiles.
 `task_id`| String | Returns runtime data for a specific task.
-You can provide multiple `task_id`s as comma-separated values to retrieve multiple task profiles.
+You can provide multiple task IDs as comma-separated values to retrieve multiple task profiles.

 ### Request fields